Abbasid architecture: Mosques

-Construction of the Qubbat al-Khazna ('Dome of the Treasury') inside the Umayyad Mosque of Damascus is commonly attributed to an Abbasid governor in the late 8th century.

 Minarets

 The minaret of the Great Mosque of Kairouan in Tunisia, built in 836 by the Aghlabids (vassals of the Abbasid Caliphs), is one of the oldest surviving minarets in the world.

 The first known minarets built as towers appeared under Abbasid rule.
 Four towers were added to the Great Mosque of Mecca during its Abbasid reconstruction in the late 8th century.
 In the 9th century single minaret towers were built in or near the middle of the wall opposite the qibla wall of mosques.
 These towers were built across the empire in a height to width ratio of around 3:1.
 One of the oldest minarets still standing is that of the Great Mosque of Kairouan in Tunisia, built in 836 under Aghlabid rule and still well-preserved today.
 Other minarets that date from the same period, but less precisely dated, include the minaret of the Friday Mosque of Siraf, now the oldest minaret in Iran, and the minaret opposite the qibla wall at the Great Mosque of Damascus (known as the "Minaret of the Bride"), now the oldest minaret in the region of Syria (though its upper section was probably rebuilt multiple times).

 In Samarra, the Great Mosque of Samarra features a massive helicoidal or "spiral" minaret behind its northern wall, known as the Malwiya.
 This unique design was repeated once more in the minaret of the nearby Abu Dulaf Mosque, but no other examples were built elsewhere.
 A possible exception is the minaret of the Mosque of Ibn Tulun, which has a spiral staircase that seems to imitate the minarets of Samarra (though the current structure was at least partly reconstructed in the late 13th century).
 It is the only example of a spiral minaret outside Iraq.
 Some early scholarly theories proposed that these helicoidal minarets were inspired by ancient Mesopotamian ziggurats, but this view has been challenged or rejected by some later scholars including Richard Ettinghausen, Oleg Grabar, and Jonathan Bloom.